dustin-anthc/test-wiki-cloning/2013-BEES-Update-Method.md

         We recommend that this modeling process be undertaken each time BEES is updated to reflect the new IECC standards.
 In order to facilitate this, a detailed description of the modeling methodology follows.

+<a name="define"></a>
-***II.
-Define the Prototype Home for each region**:*  Use ARIS data for homes rated within the past six years that meet the last update of BEES to create an “average” home for each region
+## II.
+Define the Prototype Home for each region
+  Use ARIS data for homes rated within the past six years that meet the last update of BEES to create an “average” home for each region

 1.  **Query ARIS for appropriate data**:  Download data for all BEES and As-Is records into Excel.
-The As-Is files were included because many recently uploaded BEES files were incorrectly classified as “As-Is.”<span id="ftnt_ref2" class="anchor"></span><sup>[2]</sup>  BEES files accounted for 94% of the data used for these prototype homes, with the As-Is files with an AKWarm rating of 83 or above accounting for the rest.
+The As-Is files were included because many recently uploaded BEES files were incorrectly classified as “As-Is.”
+BEES files accounted for 94% of the data used for these prototype homes, with the As-Is files with an AKWarm rating of 83 or above accounting for the rest.

 **Required Fields -** Each file contained the following fields: